Brayzonn/Grasshopper-App/README.md

-###Grasshopper Learning App Clone using HTML, CSS and JS.
+#Grasshopper Learning App Clone using HTML, CSS and JS.

 Recreated a one page learning app.
 Implemented FlexBox, Array methods, DOM manipulation using Js, ES6 feautures and CSS/JS animations.

+This is my first project, and I'm very much open to ideas, mentorship and suggestions.

-Here is the link to the Frontend Practice Grasshopper project ==> https://grasshopper.app/
+Here is the link to the Frontend Practice Grasshopper project for  interested  ==> https://grasshopper.app/